 You can play around with many more options and figure out what works for you.
-But we think the recommendation in this article are the optimal settings to increase your website's performance.
+But we think this article includes optimal W3 Total Cache settings to increase your website's performance.

 While you are still here, consider Nexcess as your service provider.
 Nexcess offers you multiple plans for your WordPress site or sites, the lowest prices with the first month free of charge.
 Additionally, the Nexcess support team is always available to help you with anything you need.

 Check out our plans to get started today.